Jaden-Nix/moc-xchain-reactive/presentation/SCREEN_RECORD_SCRIPT.md

 **DO:** Show yourself on camera for 10 seconds, then show the dashboard

 **SAY:**
 > "Hi, I'm [YOUR NAME].
 This is MOC - Mirror of Chainlink, my submission for the Reactive Network Bounty.
-I'm going to show you how it works, and then I'm going to prove it's secure by running a full attack simulation."
+I'm going to show you how it works, and then I'm going to prove it's secure by simulating real attacks against the smart contract."

 ---